lagleki/tcaingwaq/main.md

 * `naiq` - A is the name of B given by C

 But how to quote a name to use it with naiq's A?
-There's a series of words to quote and use names:
-            Name Thing named
-1 syllable  mya  da
-2 syllables mye  de
-3 syllables myi  di
-4 syllables myo  do
-5 syllables myu  du
-All particles from the "Name" and "Thing named" column create a verb "A is the name [name]" or "A is the one called [name]", respectively.
-For example:
-(1) de-Tcaingwaq
-    the.one.named-"Tcaingwaq"
-    Tcaingwaq; to be Tcaingwaq
-Please note that there already is a word for Tcaingwaq, "tcaingwaq". (duh) (2) mye-Suzen
-    the.name-"Suzen"
-    the name "Susan"
-Now we can actually use "naiq" like this:
-(3) naiq myo-Halesanda
-    "The name is "Alexander""; "Name's Alexander"
-But there are other (shorter) ways:
-(4) wai di-Maruku
-    "I'm Mark"
-Now, what's the restriction?
-Well, to keep everything clean, the quoted text must be coerced into a sequence of Tcaingwaq syllables.
-Thus, "Alexander" has become "Halesanda", "Susan" - "Suzen" and so on.
+And how to name things with their real names?

+The answer is simple - make the name a Tcaingwaq verb!
+Examples:

+* Alexander > `hanrensanda`
+* [TODO]

+The overall pattern is simple: disperse the name into simple syllables, then add -n to all of them (except at the end).

 ### 5.2.
 Someone's words
 [(quoting) TODO]